DreamAndDead/CSAPP-3e-Solutions/chapter4/index.md

 ## yas simulation

+this chapter focus on processor architecture and design a little simple processor and yas assemble language designed running on it. we can access the processor simulation code and simulation manual from csapp official site.

+[download simulation code][code]

+[download manual][manual]

+I have store the simulation code in chapter4/code/sim directory. you should read the manual and README in code to know how it works and how to test yas code.

 ## test

 type:
 - output: watch output to see if it's same with imaganation
 - yas: run sim script to see if "processor" works fine